avventoapps/Telefyna-App/README.md

 ## TODO
+- [ ] make Telefyna device specific, mantain a file with device ids supported and at running if the device isn't granted show video demo to help them get in touch at mail@avventohome.org
+- [ ] investigate playning slot at 20:57. it played from start
+- [ ] Create a telefyna LOCAL_RANDOMIZED special which loads folders and plays one at a time or set logic for it
 - [ ] test dates down the playlist if it overwrites the schedule
 - [ ] Test playlist modification etc
 - [ ] test and fix mid night runner